MonkeyBonkey22/P4T/README.md

 | 1 | Orbiter 2.0 / 2.5 | Extruder |
 | 1 | Cartographer V4 / Beacon Rev. H | Probe |
 | 1 | 2510 Axial Fan | — |

+## Future additions / ideas
+- Support for other hotends and extruders, maybe when done with testing.